 Mulan is a formidable fighter with military training.
 She relies on her military apparatus, her sword, armor, or even powder.
 Mulan is a brave and determined sword-wielding woman.
-She took on Khan all by herself, but there’s no way she could compete with a level of sword-fighting legends.
+She took on Khan all by herself, but there was no way she could compete with a level of sword-fighting legends.

 Admittedly there’s a magical component, and unrealistic, in Xena’s sword fighting.
 Xena the Warrior Princess IS the daughter of Ares, the God of War.
-She relies on speed, and combat skills.
-She’s can jump to extreme heights and she’s strong and big.
+She relies on speed and combat skills.
+She can jump to extreme heights and she’s strong and big.

 When Xena draws her sword from her back her motion is always a little clumsy, not the kind of smoothness a real fighter would want—and that’s with a sword that’s a little shorter than many knightly swords.